PascalCoinDev/PascalCoin/README.txt

 ## History:

+### Build 1.5.3.0 - 2017-03-06

+- Fixed issue #23: RPC findoperation fails to find operation by opHash
+- Miners best practices: Sending new job with new timestamp every 30 seconds
+- Buffering last 10 sent jobs to miners
+- Small delay prior to destroy a connection to prevent exception handling
+- Minor logs changes

 ### Build 1.5.2.0 - 2017-03-03

 - Added a jobs buffer for miners.
 This will allow to submit old job solutions (limited buffer).
 (Fix the "tx" issue)